Element API

 Element original = Element.of("dependency").attribute("scope", "test").attribute("optional", "true");

-// Clone the element (deep copy)
+// Copy the element (deep copy)

-Element clone = original.clone();
+Element clone = original.copy();

 // Modify clone without affecting original